aayushverma19/code-review/Ansible/POC.md

 > [!NOTE]
 > To customize the SonarQube installation based on your specific requirements, you can override these default values in main.yaml file in the vars directory of the role.

 3. `vars` variables: This role comes with static values for several variables that are defined in the `vars/main.yml` file within the role directory.
-These variables typically have higher precedence than those in the `defaults/main.yml` file."

 ```yaml
 ---